 Some of these tips can greatly improve the lifespan of your tie down straps.
 As ratchet straps become older they are more prone to damage occurring to them that could prevent any chance of the tie down straps from being reused.
 In the circumstances that your tie down straps does become damaged, you can buy replacement straps that help you replace the broken part.
 This not only saves you from buying a completely new ratchet strap, but it can also help save part of the tie down that was perfectly good still.
 You can find more information on our replacement straps here.

 What do I do if my Ratchet Strap Becomes Tangled?

 Answer – If at any point your ratchet becomes tangled you will want to stop what you are doing physically and look over your tie down strap to see where it is stuck.
 By continuing to add force to the tie down webbing you could be essentially tightening the tangled ratchet even further.
 If you are unable to get the tangled ratchet strap out, you may need to remove the bolts on the Ratchet in order to release the webbing and get the webbing untied using pliers or bolts.

 How do you keep Ratchet Straps from Loosening?

 Answer – The best way to keep Ratchet Straps from loosening is to make sure that the Ratchet handle on the Ratchet Straps is completely closed before transporting any cargo.
 If the Ratchet is not completely closed there is a high chance that the strap could fail during transport.
-Another way to make sure that your ratchet straps do not come untightened or unloosened during transportation is to make sure you are always using at least four or more tie-down straps to use more fail safes.
-A fail-safe is a extra layer of protection that is used to keep you safe.
-Although, you may be able to get away with fewer straps, if a strap were to fail you would be okay.
+Another way to make sure that your ratchet straps do not come untightened or unloosened during the transportation is to make sure you are always using at least four or more tie-down straps to use more fail safes.
+A fail-safe is an extra layer of protection that is used to keep you safe.
+Although you may be able to get away with fewer straps, if a strap were to fail you would be okay.

 How to Repair a Ratchet Strap